 Found in 31 Collections and/or Records:

-Abstract Glenbrook House was a hotel located at Glenbrook, Nevada on Lake Tahoe.
-Cash book includes payments for room and board for William Sharon and H. M. Yerington; bill and two loose pages of cash memorandum, 1868-1869.
+The Glenbrook House was a hotel located at Glenbrook, Nevada on Lake Tahoe.
+The collection includes a Cash book with payments for room and board for William Sharon and H. M. Yerington; a bill; and two loose pages of cash memorandum.